jamesgasek/mfoc-hardnested-james/README.md

+NOTE: These changes have since been merged into the original repository, from which this is forked.

 MFOC is an open source implementation of "offline nested" attack by Nethemba.
 Later was added so called "hardnested" attack by Carlo Meijer and Roel Verdult.